tomduanlian/StudyNotes/FrontEnd.md

 * Standard Mode: For the web page strictly complies with W3C and IETF standards.
 * Quirks Mode: For maintaining the backward compatibility with the web page designed for IE 5 or earlier.

+####HTML vs XHTML:
+* XHTML stands for EXtensible HyperText Markup Language
+* XHTML is almost the same but more strict than HTML
+* XHTML is HTML that defined as an XML application.
+* Important
+  * XHTML DOCTYPE is mandatory
+  * The xmlns attribute in <html> is mandatory
+  * <html>, <head>, <title>, and <body> are mandatory
+  * XHTML elements must be properly nested
+  * XHTML elements must always be closed
+  * XHTML elements must be in lowercase
+  * XHTML documents must have one root element
+  * Attribute names must be in lower case
+  * Attribute values must be quoted
+  * Attribute minimization is forbidden

 ##JS Knowledge
 ####Strict Mode:
 * Triggered by following line at the top of the js code or on the top of a function: